d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 Adding channels allowed us to bring back some of the complexity that was lost due to the restrictions imposed on the convolutional kernel by locality and translation invariance.
 Note that it is quite natural to add channels other than just red, green, and blue.
 Many satellite images, in particular for agriculture and meteorology, have tens to hundreds of channels, generating hyperspectral images instead.
 They report data on many different wavelengths.
-In the following we will see how to use convolutions effectively to manipulate the dimensionality of the images they operate on, how to move from location-based to channel-based representations and how to deal with large numbers of categories efficiently.
+In the following we will see how to use convolutions effectively to manipulate the dimensionality of the images they operate on, how to move from location-based to channel-based representations, and how to deal with large numbers of categories efficiently.

 ## Exercises